DawievLill/DawievLill/README.md

 - 🔭 I’m currently working on wealth inequality in the context of heterogeneous agent models with application to South Africa
 - 👯 I’m looking to collaborate on estimation and solution methods for DSGE models in `Julia`
-- 🤔 I’m looking for help with the interaction of deep learning and heterogeneous agent models in macroeconomics
+- 🤔 I’m looking for help with work at the intersection of deep learning and heterogeneous agent models in macroeconomics
 - 📫 How to reach me: dvanlill@sun.ac.za
 - ⚡ Fun fact: You pronounce my name Dah-Vee Fun Lill